Electric Cars: The Basics

 A genuinely affordable family electric estate | DC charging limited to 100 kW |

-Good electric range with two EV battery options | Not the most inspiring drive |
+Decent electric range | Not the most inspiring drive |

 Practical and ample boot space | Interior quality can be improved |

-The All-Electric MG5 EV (credit: MG)
+The All-Electric MG5 EV Estate (credit: MG)

 At A Glance | |